zopefoundation/zope.configuration/docs/narr.rst

   to some interface that extends IConfigurationContext.

-  To learn how to create grouping directives, look at the documentation in zopeconfigure.py, which provides the implementation of the zope `configure` directive.
+  To learn how to create grouping directives, look at the documentation for :mod:`zope.configuration.zopeconfigure`, which provides the implementation of the zope ``configure`` directive.

   Other directives can be nested in grouping directives.